 Funding opportunities

-ARIA is launching a multi-phased solicitation for Technical Area 2 (TA2) to support the development of a general-purpose Safeguarded AI workflow.
-The programme aims to demonstrate that frontier AI techniques can be harnessed to create AI systems with verifiable safety guarantees.
 In TA2, we will award £18m to a non-profit entity to develop critical machine learning capabilities, requiring strong organizational governance and security standards.
 Phase 1, backed by £1M, will fund up to 5 teams to spend 3.5 months to develop full Phase 2 proposals.
 Phase 2 — which will open on 25 June 2025 —will fund a single group, for £18M, to deliver the research agenda.
 TA2 will explore leveraging securely-boxed AI to train autonomous control systems that can be verified against mathematical models, improving performance and robustness.
 The workflow will involve forking and fine-tuning mainstream pre-trained frontier AI models to create verifiably safeguarded AI solutions.
+For those applicants that do not meet the Phase 1 application deadline (30 April 2025), to make TA2 funding as accessible as possible to as many strong applicant teams, we will accept (shortened) Phase 1 proposals until 17 Aug 2025.
+These proposals will not be eligible for Phase 1 funding and will be reviewed against the same Phase 1 evaluation criteria (see below).
+If successful, these teams will be invited to meet with the Safeguarded AI Programme team, including the Scientific Director to discuss their thinking.
+To apply, follow the same instructions as for Phase 1 (see the call for proposals), but limit the submission to 3 pages instead of 4 pages.
+Email clarifications@aria.org.uk to get an individual application link.

 Mathematics for Safe AI